alfonsocuffaro/be-orders/README.md

-# be-orders
+# Back-End Orders
-Back-end java project for managing orders.
+**Back-End Orders** is a *small-but-not-too-small* java project that builds a back-end tool for managing orders.

 It will be capable of allowing a front-end application to: